About

 My formal training spans electrical engineering, human-computer interaction, and history of consciousness.
 I taught in the graduate Interactive Media program at USC’s School of Cinematic Arts, worked within Nokia’s Advanced Design practice, founded Near Future Laboratory, and later founded OMATA, where I developed a hybrid analog-digital cycling computer company through product, engineering, brand, and operations.

-OMATA matters here because it is founder-operator proof, not just an interesting project: I took a point of view, turned it into a physical product and a company, and carried it across product, engineering, brand, fundraising, and execution.
+OMATA matters here because it is founder-operator proof, not just an interesting project: I took a point of view, turned it into a physical product and a company, and carried it across product definition, app development, engineering, brand, fundraising, operations, and sale.

 Across those contexts, I kept returning to the same practical question: how do you give new ideas enough form and narrative weight that other people can see them clearly, understand what they imply, and decide with conviction?

-That question led to design fiction, to workshops and seminars, to artifact-led strategy work, and now to a sharper interest in speculative prototyping as a standing organizational capability.
+That question led to design fiction, to seminars, to artifact-led strategy work, and now to a sharper interest in speculative prototyping as a standing organizational capability.

-What this adds up to in practical terms is senior-level utility: I can help an organization name a problem earlier, frame it better, prototype it faster, and create the shared language needed to move from possibility to decision.
+What this adds up to in practical terms is senior-level utility: I can help an organization name a problem earlier, frame it better, test implications faster, and move between feasibility, product meaning, and shared language before possibility hardens into a decision.

 Education